inyourface34456/chip8-emulator/README.md

 None of the test roms are mine, the one that start with a number are from [Timendus](https://github.com/Timendus/chip8-test-suite), and `test_opcode.ch8` is from [corax89](https://github.com/corax89/chip8-test-rom)

+I dont have sound suport, and it probly wont be comming any time soon.
+I dont want to bring in a huge libary just to make some beeping noice, and the same for keyboard suport.
+I dont want to have to bring in a large crate like crossterm to get that working right.
+In theroy, ncurses could solve that problem, but that dose not work on windows (as far as i know).
+If you know of somthing that do those functions without pulling in like 20 extra crates, lmk.